webmessia-h/DNS-Proxy/README.md

 ```

 > [!IMPORTANT]
-> To configure DNS Proxy refer to config.c and include/config.h, I've tried to be as verbose as possible with comments in those files
+> To configure DNS Proxy refer to config.c and include/config.h

 To run the DNS proxy: